jyztintan/tp/docs/DeveloperGuide.md

 **Alternative 1 (current choice): Allow partial matches for remarks.**

-> For example, `filter r/love` returns persons with remarks like "Loves coding" and "Loving nature".
+> For example, `filter r/love` returns persons with remarks like "Loves coding" and "Has a lovely dog".

 Pros: More flexible search.